williamflynt/commodity-price-economic-indicator-system/docs/0-REPORT.md

 Writing unit tests is much simpler WITHOUT having mocks and doubles - I consider that a sign of refactor-ready code.

 The highly structured data from FRED also helped with testability - simple JSON blobs could be used as fixtures.

+## Next Steps and Improvements

+This isn't a production service...
+Here are the top three things I would improve:

+1. Refactor and move event bus logic, including message format/protocol
+2. Improve testing - it's not very robust due to time constraints
+3. Incorporate authentication and authorization